Roosevelt Institute

-The Roosevelt Institute is a liberal American think tank.
-According to the organization, it exists "to carry forward the legacy and values of Franklin and Eleanor Roosevelt by developing progressive ideas and bold leadership in the service of restoring America’s promise of opportunity for all."
-It is headquartered in New York City.
+The Roosevelt Institute is a liberal American think tank headquartered in New York City.

 History and overview

 The Roosevelt Institute was created in 1987 through the merger of the Eleanor Roosevelt Institute and the Franklin D. Roosevelt Four Freedoms Foundation.
 In 2007, the Roosevelt Institute merged with the Roosevelt Institution, now known as the Roosevelt Institute Campus Network.
 It remains the non-profit partner to the government-run Franklin D. Roosevelt Presidential Library and Museum, the nation's first presidential library.
 In 2009, it expanded its mission with the launch of the Four Freedoms Center, a progressive policy think tank, and an economic policy blog.

 Felicia Wong, formerly of the Democracy Alliance, became the organization's president and CEO in March 2012.
 In 2015, the Roosevelt Institute was added to the Democracy Alliance's list of recommended funding targets.
-Other donors to the Roosevelt Institute include the Ford Foundation, the William and Flora Hewlett Foundation, the MacArthur Foundation, and the Bauman Foundation.
+Other donors to the Roosevelt Institute include the Ford Foundation, the Hewlett Foundation, the MacArthur Foundation, and the Bauman Foundation.